Skip to main content

 2. Ask: “Create variations for invalid email formats and missing password”

-3. Review generated test scenarios in Plan mode or executable steps in Write mode
+3. Review generated test scenarios in Plan mode before selecting which ones to keep

 4. Select and add the tests you need